I am sharing on this page, my true and tried homemade golden syrup recipe that is not only easy to make but also super delicious.

 How Long Does This Syrup Last?

 The good thing about golden syrup is its generally long shelf life.
-It keeps very well in a cool, dark place in our pantry.
+It keeps very well for a long time in a cool, dark place in our pantry.
 Homemade golden syrup can easily last for about a year.

 You can also refrigerate your homemade golden syrup for longer shelf life.
 I have not personally tried keeping my homemade golden syrup for longer than a year.
 This syrup is so easy to make, you can even make it instantly when you need to use it.
 Hence, it is probably easier to make the golden syrup in smaller batches and remake as your stock depletes.